 GridKa Overview

 GridKa provides a large fraction of the WLCG Tier-1 resources committed worldwide: 15% of the computing power (CPUs), 15% of the online storage (disk), and 13% of the tape storage capacity.
-For all experiments, GridKa provides about 515 kHS06 of CPU power, 52 PB of usable disk space, and about 100 PB of usable tape storage space (2022).
-With its excellent wide area network connections of 2x100 Gb/s to CERN and 2x100 Gb/s to the German research network backbone, GridKa is ready for the upcoming LHC Run-3 and its role for Belle II.
+For all experiments, GridKa provides about 600 kHS06 of CPU power, 68 PB of usable disk space, and about 143 PB of usable tape storage space (2024).
+With its excellent wide area network connections of 2x100 Gb/s to CERN and 2x100 Gb/s to the German research network backbone, GridKa plays an important role for the current LHC Run-3 and Belle II data taking.

 As one of the largest and most powerful particle and astroparticle physics computing centres in the world, GridKa is an indispensable LK-II large-scale research facility that enables the successful participation of German physicists in international particle physics and astroparticle physics collaborations.

-GridKa is hosted and operated by the Steinbuch Centre for Computing (SCC), the scientific computing centre of KIT.
+GridKa is hosted and operated by the Scientific Computing Center (SCC), the scientific computing centre of KIT.

 As a user facility aimed primarily at users outside the Helmholtz Association, it belongs to the category of Helmholtz-LK II activities.